Wake Forest Career 1961-1968

 Joe Clontz remembered later that “Ed Christman and Ed Reynolds were spottable from anywhere on campus — with the white hair and the black skin, you couldn’t miss them.”
 Edward said later that “Ed Christman was always around like a pastor on call, like a parent who was concerned about you being in this situation.”
 This was accurate, since Edward avoided physical violence but had to endure ongoing verbal abuse and the incidents wore him down.
 [John Templeton's A Tale of Transformation: Integrating Wake Forest College, written for his Divinity degree in 2004, included interviews with the principals.]

-In addition to suitemates and student friends — including Becky Funderburke Brown, Bill Brady, Glenn Blackburn Jr, and Frank Wood — Edward’s faculty supporters included Mac Bryan, David Smiley, Allan Easley, Dan Via, Robert Gregory, and Carlton Mitchell.
+In addition to suitemates, Edward had student friends — including Becky Funderburke Brown, Glenn Blackburn Jr, and Frank Wood — and faculty supporters included Mac Bryan, David Smiley, Allan Easley, Dan Via, Robert Gregory, and Carlton Mitchell.
 The Wake Forest staff, including housekeepers and grounds keepers also were a support system, giving him food and other small gifts.

 The other key element of Edward’s support system was the New Bethel Baptist Church in Winston-Salem, and Pastor Jerry Drayon and his family.
 This vibrant congregation served as a spiritual base and weekend home Edward and a connection to the black community in Winston-Salem.

 Edward Reynolds went on to Yale University and a distinguished academic career.
 He even returned to teach summer courses at Wake Forest.
 Desegregation was accomplished, due to his courage and perseverance, and over the next few years, eight more black students graduated.
-Questions remained, however, about the difference between desegregation and true integration that would continue well into the future.
+Questions remained, however, about the difference between desegregation and true integration.
+These would linger well into the future.

 Engaging the Winston-Salem Community